 What does this way of learning mean for healthcare education now?

 The web is democratizing learning.
-Students don’t need to live close to their institution to practice their cognitive procedural skills.
+Students who don’t live close to their institution can still learn and practice their cognitive procedural skills.
 Students now have access to learning support and feedback whenever and wherever they choose.
-Web-based learning extends the reach of healthcare education to anyone with an internet connection, anywhere in the world, whether it’s a novice medical assistant on a remote island in Alaska, or a young doctor in Nepal.
+Web-based learning extends the reach of healthcare education to anyone with an internet connection, anywhere in the world, whether it’s a novice medical assistant on a remote island in Alaska, or a young doctor learning ultrasound in Nepal.

 For healthcare students, integrated cognitive simulations allow them to learn at their own pace with limitless opportunities to practice and gain feedback.
 Confidence is gained without the anxiety of being observed by peers or instructors.
-Further, this approach to learning, allows the learner to identify the areas that require additional effort which means that their interaction with instructors are more focussed.
+Further, this approach to learning allows the learner to identify the areas that require additional effort which means that their interaction with instructors can be more focused and targeted.

 For instructors, the ability to monitor learning is an important aspect of the simulation platform.
-Students who are struggling or not engaged are identified.
-The parts of procedures that present the most challenge to the students is also apparent.
-This means that classroom time can be focussed on needs of individual students.
+Students who are struggling or not engaged are easily identified through the summary and detailed reports.
+The parts of procedures that present the most challenge to the students are also apparent.
+This means that in-person classroom and lab time time can be focused on needs of individual students.
 More time is also available for complex questions and informed discussions about procedures.
 So, prior online simulation experience optimizes the time with instructors in the laboratory.